 Without the need for chemicals, you can eliminate waterborne protozoans and bacteria using this LifeStraw water bottle.
 Thanks to its two-stage carbon filter, it can effectively remove odor and chlorine in your water supply.
 It even leaves no aftertaste.

 The bottle can store up to 23 ounces of water, making it larger than the Sawyer pouch and more convenient.
 Since the bottle itself is a lot more firm than the pouch, it’s easier to add water inside it.
 Measuring 3.1×3.1×9.2 inches and weighing 7.8 ounces without water, it is not as compact as other products on the list, but it does have a carabiner for hands-free adventuring.
+Another great camping accessory is the best tactical flashlight.

 #4 Survivor Filter Pro – Best for ProfessionalsWHY WE LIKE IT: The Survivor Filter PRO is made with heavy-duty ABS material and a three-stage filtration system that removes bacteria, protozoa, and even viruses, making it more powerful than some home purifying systems.
 It’s the perfect camping companion for outdoor pros who take camping seriously.